Click Here to Access the 2022-2023 Subscription Database Guide

-Bloomberg Law: Online access to multiple databases including primary materials and a number of corporate/business related resources.
-Access limited to current students and faculty.
-You will have to register at https://profile.bna.com/bloomberglaw-activate/ in order to use the site.
+Bloomberg Law: Online access to multiple databases, including primary materials and several corporate/business-related resources.
+Access is limited to current students and faculty.
+You will have to register at https://profile.bna.com/bloomberglaw-activate/ to use the site.
 SKIP the Activation Code blank at the top of the page, fill in the rest of the blanks (USING YOUR TSU EMAIL), agree to the terms, and prove you are not a robot.
 Bloomberg will send an email to your TSU email account.
 Follow the directions from there.
 Note: Bloomberg Law is case sensitive; put the part of your email address after the @ sign in lower case.

-Current Index to Legal Periodicals (CILP): A weekly table of contents for new law review and journal issues and a subject index to the articles in these journals.
-(Emailed to faculty members.)
+Current Index to Legal Periodicals (CILP): CLIP is a weekly table of contents for new law review and journal issues and a subject index to the articles in these journals.

 Court Listener: Court Listener is a free case research database.
 It offers the text of many state and federal cases and occasionally some interesting analytic components.
-It also offers AUDIO FILES of oral arguments in several cases which may be of interest to students, evidence faculty, and others.
+It also provides AUDIO FILES of oral arguments of many cases, which may be of interest to students, evidence faculty, and others.

 Death Penalty Worldwide: A free web resource containing information about the death penalty in various countries, death penalty crimes, decisions by various human rights organizations, and other death penalty related information (hosted by Cornell University Law School).